Here’s a chart showing the top uses of LendingClub loans:

 There are a number of ways to consolidate debt.
-In the past, for example, I’ve used 0% APR balance transfer 12-month offers to lower interest payments as I pay down my bills.
-The one downside to balance transfers is that the longest offers last for just 12 months.
-In fact, I have a 12 month Citi 0% balance transfer deal that is expiring this month.
+In the past, for example, I’ve used 0% APR balance transfer offers to lower interest payments as I pay down my bills.
+The one downside to balance transfers is that the longest offers last for just 21 months.

 - Fixed Interest Rate: A fixed rate of interest is probably one of the most compelling advantages that LendingClub and Prosper offer.
 There are virtually no credit cards out there today that offer fixed interest rates.
 And I’ve heard horror stories about how some folks have seen the credit card rates go through the roof.
 With both LendingClub and Prosper, the rate you get is the rate you keep.

-- 3 Year Term: With both social lending sites, the term of the loan is three years.
-It seems to me that 3 years is an ideal length of time to pay of a debt consolidation loan.
+- 3 or 5 Year Term: With both social lending sites, the term of the loan is either three or five years.
+It seems to me that 3 years is an ideal length of time to pay off a debt consolidation loan.
 It’s long enough so that the payments are reasonable, but not so long that you end up paying a fortune in interest payments.
+And the 5 year option is available for those that need more time to climb out of debt.

-- No Pre-Payment Penalty: While the term of the loan is three years, you can always pay it off early if you want.
+- No Pre-Payment Penalty: While the term of the loan is three to five years, you can always pay it off early if you want.
 There are no pre-payment fees.

 - Easy Application Process: The application process on both Prosper and LendingClub is fairly easy.
 LendingClub’s online application, for example, takes less than 3 minutes to complete and a decision on your loan occurs instantly.